howerj/dbcc/readme.md

 received messages; the time stamp of the received message, and the status (error CRC/timeout, message okay, or message never set).
 This information could be included in the generated C code.
+* The code generator makes code for packing/encoding and unpacking/decoding, this could be done in one step to simplify the code and data structures, it means decoded/encoded values do not need to recalculated.

 [DBC]: http://vector.com/vi_candb_en.html
 [C]: https://en.wikipedia.org/wiki/C_%28programming_language%29